Hard Salami vs. Genoa Salami: How Are They Different?

 In the 1800s, salamis became a popular dish served at breakfast.
 It’s also believed that this was due in part to their low price and high availability during these times.

 Today, there are countless types of salami that can be found in specialty shops, grocery stores, and even online, with hard salami and Genoa salami being the most popular types.
-These are popular types to serve at summer parties because they don’t require refrigeration.
-That means you won’t have to worry about the meat spoiling if your party goes into overtime!

 The following table shows the nutritional value found in 10 grams each of hard salami and Genoa salami: